tomcodes/cirklon-tldr/README.md

 * **Sculpt ABS** - the position of knob A will over-write the value in each playing step.
 * **Sculpt REL** - the position of knob A will adjust the stored value by a relative amount.
 This can be a positive or negative offset, with zero effect at the mid-position of the knob..
 If you hold SCULPT as the pattern repeats, each step will move incrementally further from its original value.
 * **Random ABS**  - each playing step value will be over-written with a value randomly chosen from the range of values set by knobs A and B. It doesn’t matter whether knob A or B is greater.
-* **Rndom REL** - each step is adjusted by a random offset, again in the range between knobs A and B. Multiple passes will cause a cumulative change to the stored values.
+* **Random REL** - each step is adjusted by a random offset, again in the range between knobs A and B. Multiple passes will cause a cumulative change to the stored values.

 ----